fusor/catasb/ec2/minimal/README.md

   * To make re-runs easy, create a `my_vars.yml` with your dockerhub credentials
     * `cp my_vars.yml.example my_vars.yml`
     * Replace with your dockerhub username/password
-     * Valid dockerhub login is required for the broker to authenticate to dockerhub to search an organization for APBs.
+     * A valid dockerhub login is required for the broker to authenticate to dockerhub to search an organization for APBs.
     * For dockerhub organization you may use your own if you pushed APBs to it or you may use: `ansibleplaybookbundle`
        * https://hub.docker.com/u/ansibleplaybookbundle/
     * Example `my_vars.yml`

           $ cat my_vars.yml
           ---
           dockerhub_user_name: foo@bar.com
           dockerhub_user_password: changeme
-          dockerhub_org_name: ansibleplaybookbundle
+          dockerhub_org: ansibleplaybookbundle

   * Navigate back to the [ec2/minimal](./) folder
     ```bash
     $ cd catasb/ec2/minimal